 The Combination Senior Program allows qualified undergraduates to register for graduate classes, offering a chance to explore graduate coursework before committing to a formal degree program upon graduation.
 As of fall 2019, students may receive up to 12 graduate credits during undergraduate classification.

-The student must have a 3.0 cumulative GPA to qualify for the Combination Senior Program
+The student must have a 3.0 cumulative GPA and be within two semesters of graduation to qualify for the Combination Senior Program

 Step One – Initiating Combination Senior Coursework

 The student must meet with an advisor to discuss program requirements.